-Gone to See the World.
-Semester at Sea Spring 2016 Voyage on the MV World Odyssey.
-Day 77: At Sea, Atlantic Ocean.
+Gone to See Central America and the Panama Canal.
+Semester at Sea Spring 2011 Enrichment Voyage on the MV Explorer.
+Ultimate Travel Photography Workshop II with Michael Mariant.
+Day 19: At Sea.

 Gone to See the World.
 Semester at Sea Spring 2016 Voyage on the MV World Odyssey.
 Day 19: Arrival in Yokohama, Japan.